 and integrated to create an optimized database.
 The absorption spectra of water molecules were calculated within the range of 6 500 ~ 8 000 cm-1![]()

 and compared with the simulation results from "SpectraPlot.com", a molecular gas integrated spectral modeling website.
-The calculation error of the line?by?line model was at the level of 10-7![]()
+The calculation error of the line-by-line model was at the level of 10-7![]()

 , while the optimized model achieved a calculation error at the level of 10-5![]()

 , with an average speed improvement of 25 times.
-This model enables efficient and accurate calculation of theoretical absorption spectra for absorption spectral measurements and provides a theoretical foundation for measuring studies based on wide?tunable and supercontinuum laser absorption spectra in complex environments.
+This model enables efficient and accurate calculation of theoretical absorption spectra for absorption spectral measurements and provides a theoretical foundation for measuring studies based on wide-tunable and supercontinuum laser absorption spectra in complex environments.